Financial advice made comprehensive through animated content.

 What does the average millennial know about finances?

-Through my own personal experiences, I learned that significant moments in your life impact your finances.
+Many significant moments in your life impact your finances.
 This can be anything like going to college, buying a car, or getting married.

 Creating the Animatic